Collective Dynamics of Vortex Clusters in Compact Fluid Domains: From Pair Interactions to a Quadrupole Description: Fundamental motion of the vortex binary

 For \(\Gamma_{\rm tot}\neq0\), the conserved centroid determines the center of motion and the binary is reconstructed from the relative coordinate \(\Delta:=w_1-w_2\).
 Since \(\eta=e^{i\Delta}\), \eqref{eq:w12-binary} gives

 and hence the quadrature

 For \(\Gamma_{\rm tot}\neq0\), the pair undergoes nontrivial relative motion and the inter-vortex distance oscillates, as illustrated in the upper panels of Fig.~\ref{fig:torus_two_vortex_and_dipole}.
-The two--vortex problem on the flat torus is therefore completely integrable, with stationary separations determined by
+The two-vortex problem on the flat torus is therefore completely integrable, with stationary separations determined by

 Writing $\eta$ in polar form $\eta=r\,e^{i\theta}, $ Eq.\eqref{eq:eta-binary} yields

 With

 this becomes